 For meetings and workshops

-Keep sessions moving with quick speaker order, pairing, and breakout-ready randomization flows designed for facilitators.
+Keep sessions moving with quick presentation order, speaker picking, pairing, and breakout-ready randomization flows designed for facilitators.

 Facilitator workflows

-Instead of dropping facilitators onto a generic random tool page, these wrappers create clearer entry points for common meeting and workshop tasks while still reusing the same proven engines underneath.
+Instead of dropping facilitators onto a generic random tool page, these wrappers create clearer entry points for presentation order generator, meeting name picker, pair generator, and workshop team split tasks.

 Recommended starting point